romunz/WardleyMapping/README.md

 ✏️ **Using Excalidraw**

 I started with Excalidraw, one of the most popular alternatives.
 A very intuitive tool for creating hand-drawn-style Maps.
-Excalidraw was showed and recommended during a webinar hosted by [Aleix Morgadas](https://www.linkedin.com/in/aleixmorgadas): _Wardley Mapping en Español, una introducción para aprender sobre los mapas_.
+Excalidraw was showed and recommended during a webinar hosted by [Aleix Morgadas](https://www.linkedin.com/in/aleixmorgadas): _Wardley Mapping in Spanish, an introduction to learning about maps_.
 This webinar was my first hands-on introduction to Wardley Mapping.